Teach – Test – Record Reading Progress – Step 9

 When you teach reading, it should be a positive not negative experience.
 Avoiding negative comments by saying well done, good try is a positive way to relieve pressure on the child.
 Reading ideas could include interesting and amusing clips from newspapers, magazines or websites to children; to encourage them to read for pleasure outside of the classroom.

 Challenging reading material should be alternated with easy reading material to keep enjoyment and progress in balance.
 Teach reading purposefully until you are sure that the child has an adult reading age.
 ‘Practice Reading and Speaking‘ is the perfect book to achieve this.
 It teaches phonics and reading without the technical jargon.
 It’s detailed, informative and easy to follow.
+See a free preview of Practice Reading and Speaking here.

 © www.teachreading.info 2013